piotrstenke/Durian/README.md

 ##

-**Durian is a collection of Roslyn-based analyzers, source generators and utility libraries that bring many extensions to C#, with heavy emphasis on features that can be found in other existing languages.
-It's main goal is to make C# easier and more pleasant to use through reducing necessary boilerplate code, while at the same time providing additional layers of flexibility.**
+**Durian is a collection of Roslyn-based analyzers, source generators and utility libraries that greatly extend the default capabilities of C# by bringing new features found in other existing programing languages, such as Kotlin, Swift, Java, C++, and many more.**

 ## Table of Contents